Generic selectors

 Biblical Time—Days, Week, Months, Years

 Darkness and light are not opposites; rather, darkness is the absence of light.
-Only darkness existed at the beginning of God’s work in Genesis 1-2 so nighttime and daytime did not exist until after light was created.
-Importantly, the duration of a day on earth is marked by one rotation, independent of light.
-Whether the earth was already rotating or God initiated it when He began His work, light was created on the first day and that singular act divided days into nighttime and daytime.
+Only darkness existed at the beginning of God’s work in Genesis so nighttime and daytime did not exist until after light was created.
+Importantly, the duration of a solar day on earth is marked by one rotation measured at a meridian, independent of light.
+Whether the earth was already rotating or God initiated it when He began His work, light was established on the first day and that singular act divided days into nighttime and daytime.

 The beginning of a day was established when God began His work, which was while the earth was in darkness.